 Supplies to Make a Ribbon Bow

 I adore making bows; however, I remember my first few failed attempts at making them.
-Since then, I have learned to make many different types of ribbon bows.
+Since then, I have learned to create many different types of ribbon bows.
 Additionally, I enjoy sharing my favorite ways to make a bow; you can find more bow tutorials in my ultimate bow-making guide.

 I prefer using a wider ribbon such as 2 1/2 inches for wreath bows.
 However, my favorite ribbon for my DIY bows is a wired burlap ribbon.
-It holds its shape, and it makes a gorgeous bow it can be used on a vast array of wreaths.

 Zip Tie and Wire

-After you “tie” your bow, you will need a zip tie or a piece of floral wire to hold your bow together.
+After you “tie” your bow, you will need a zip-tie or a piece of floral wire to hold your bow together.
 You can also use a chenille stem or pipe cleaner to cinch and hold it together.
 I like to use a chenille stem that matches the ribbon.
 Therefore, I keep a variety of colors on hand.

 Wire Cutters and Scissors

 How to Make a Bow with Three Loops

 - To make this simple bow, I used a 2 1/2 inch wide wired ribbon.
 The first step is to determine the size of bow you would like to make.
 Once you know the size, you will make a loop with the ribbon, then loop your ribbon around the first loop two more times.
 Be sure to start and stop the ribbon circles a little before the center starts and a little after to finish.